Charles C. Lynch: Legal Proceedings

-Bond reduction

 On Monday May 23, 2011, Judge Wu ordered Charles C. Lynch's $400,000 bond reduced after Lynch's federal public defenders requested the reduction.
 Federal pre trial officers who are supervising Lynch supported Lynch in his request for the reduction.
 Lynch's family posted $400,000 bond to bail Lynch out of federal detention when he was arrested in July 2007.
-The government has been holding the property and cash for nearly four years saying Lynch is a flight risk.
+The government had been holding the property and cash for nearly four years saying Lynch is a flight risk.

-Cross appeals

 On June 15, 2009 Lynch's federal public defenders filed a notice of appeal to the Ninth Circuit Court of Appeals.

-On July 13, 2009 the federal prosecutors appealed Lynch's one-year sentence insisting that he receive the five year mandatory sentence.
+Federal prosecutors appealed Lynch's one-year sentence insisting that he receive the five year mandatory sentence.
 It is assumed that the government received permission from the head of the Department of Justice, Eric Holder, in order to file the appeal despite Eric Holder's statements of a change in United States policy regarding medical marijuana dispensaries.
 On August 19, 2009, the Ninth Circuit Court of Appeals dismissed the government's and Lynch's appeals without prejudice, meaning they could be re-filed at a later date, pending the final sentencing judgment to be issued by Judge Wu.

-On July 3, 2012, Lynch filed the official documents for appeal to the Ninth Circuit Court of Appeals.

-On July 17, 2012, Americans for Safe Access and a group of concerned lawyers filed amicus briefs in support of Lynch's appeal.

-On August 9, 2012, the government filed for a 120-day extension of time to reply to Lynch's appeal citing consultations with the Department of Justice, Solicitor General and other federal agencies would be necessary and time consuming.

-On November 1, 2013, the government filed a brief which was denied by the Ninth Circuit Court.
-After nine extension requests the government finally produced another brief which was accepted by the Ninth Circuit Court of Appeals.

-On May 5, 2014, Lynch's public defenders filed an unopposed six-month extension request to file Lynch's third and final cross-appeal brief he will be able to submit to the Ninth Circuit Court of Appeals.
-The brief is now due November 12, 2014.
+On April 23, 2024, nearly seventeen years after the case began, the court entered an order dismissing all charges, following completion of a diversion program.
+Lynch never served any time in prison.